hgiasac/blog-builder/pages/posts/2018-11-18-Record-Row-Type-and-Row-Polymorphism.md

 ## Conclusion

 Because PureScript is a transpiler, working with FFI is unavoidable.
 Row Types help us to work with records easily in polymorphic way, Row Types are not only method to work with Record. [purescript-variant] provide similar functions.
-However, there are more fun things to do with Row family. `RowList` is the cool feature that support generic methodogy to have fun with record.
+However, there are more fun things to do with Row family. `RowList` is the cool feature that support generic methodology to have fun with record.
 [Justin Woo][9] - a brilliant PureScript contributor - published a list of tutorials and talks about this topic.
 You can read his essays [here][10]

 [1]: https://purescript-simple-json.readthedocs.io/en/latest/inferred-record-types.html
 [2]: https://github.com/purescript/documentation/blob/master/language/Types.md